ssplugin/ss-twitter-feed/README.md

-# SS Twitter Feed plugin for Craft CMS 3.x
+# SS Twitter Feed plugin for Craft CMS 4.x

 Show Recent twitter timeline on your site.

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 4 or later and PHP 8.

 ## Installation